 A friend gave me three crucifixes that she took to an exposition of relics of a great long list of saints and holy objects.
 It includes many of my favourite saints, a piece of the crib Jesus was laid in and a piece of Mary’s veil (I can’t help being skeptical about these last two, but the saints I can accept without trouble).

 She said the crucifixes are now third class relics.
 I know that they are special and are now a sort of link to those saints, and that I need to take care of them.
 But I’m still very vague on this topic.
 Please can someone explain what it means to have a third class relic; the significance, any considerations for care of the objects, and how to use them?

-I’m no longer freaked out by relics but I don’t fully understand them yet.4 weeks, 1 day ago #29031
+I’m no longer freaked out by relics but I don’t fully understand them yet.2 months, 4 weeks ago #29031

 I have an authenticated second class relic that I acquired many years ago.
 It consists of a small glass reliquary containing dust from the tomb of St. John of the Cross (patron saint of my confirmation), mounted in a wooden cross.
 I keep it in a special place in my home, surrounded by pictures of Jesus, Mary and other saints, as a sort of shrine.
 I keep the authenticating letter among my valuable papers.